soderlind/es6-wp-rest-demo/README.md

 ## Prerequisite

-Familiarize yourself with the [key technical concepts]() behind how the REST API functions.
+Familiarize yourself with the [key technical concepts](https://developer.wordpress.org/rest-api/key-concepts/) behind how the REST API functions.

 ## Look at the code

-I recommend that you take a look at the[JavaScript](https://github.com/soderlind/es6-wp-rest-demo/blob/master/es6-wp-rest-demo.js) and [PHP](https://github.com/soderlind/es6-wp-rest-demo/blob/master/es6-wp-rest-demo.js) code, it's not hard to understand what's happening.
+I recommend that you take a look at the [JavaScript](https://github.com/soderlind/es6-wp-rest-demo/blob/master/es6-wp-rest-demo.js) and [PHP](https://github.com/soderlind/es6-wp-rest-demo/blob/master/es6-wp-rest-demo.js) code, it's not hard to understand what's happening.

 ### JavaScript (ES6)